Gerald Grosvenor, 6th Duke of Westminster: Family and other businesses

+The Grosvenor family became very rich as a result of lease constructions in Great Britain.
+In the 17th century Sir Thomas Grosvenor married Mary Davies, owner of land near London.
+Their son Richard (1689–1732) adopted the lease construction.
+In the explanation of Tom Quinn, in his critical book about the sixth Duke of Westminster: 'Rather than build houses himself, he adopted the system favoured by many landowners [...] at the time: he sold building leases on what is now Mayfair.
+The idea was that the buyer of a lease would build a house and then sell on the lease.
+The householder had the use of the house for sixty or a hundred years and the land then reverted to the Grosvenors.
+The value of improvements made at the expense of the leaseholder would all revert to the landowner after the expiration of the lease—an injustice created by the landed aristocracy for their own benefit and challenged only in the 1990s by Prime Minister Margaret Thatcher.'

-The Grosvenor family's first development was in Mayfair, Central London, in the early 18th century; the second big development came around 100 years later and was in another exclusive part of London – Belgravia, developed by the family after the end of Napoleonic Wars and the conversion of Buckingham Palace – which is just one mile east.
+The Grosvenor family's first development was in Mayfair, Central London, in the early 18th century; the second big development came around 100 years later and was in another exclusive part of London—Belgravia, developed by the family after the end of Napoleonic Wars and the conversion of Buckingham Palace—which is just one mile east.
 After developing the two parts of Central London, the family business expanded.
 During the second half of the 20th century, the business expanded into the Americas and developed Annacis Island and Vancouver, both in British Columbia in the west of Canada in the 1950s.
 The family business started developing in Australia in the 1960s.
 They moved to Asia in the early 1990s and to Continental Europe just before the millennium.
 In April 2000, the firm moved into new London offices.

-The business was headed by the 6th Duke himself, who was Chairman of the Trustees.
+The business was headed by the 6th Duke himself, who was Chairman of the Trustees of the Grosvenor Group.